jdoherty78/demo-1/README.md

 - Foxes are like red dogs.... but not really

 ### Cute animals
+- Eoin
+- Declan
-- Sloth
+- Asher
-- Penguin
+- Adrienne
-- Koala
+- Hannah 'the Hurricaine'